 These damages not only affect the value of the home, but result in the loss of millions of dollars worth of plants.
-A 1997 survey of 60 million households estimated that deer-related damage to plants and landscape results in losses of \$251 million a year.
+A 1997 survey of 100 homeowners in 10 of the 100 largest metropolitan areas in the United States determined that most had experienced wildlife-related problems during the previous year (Conover 1997b).
 Focused investigations in southeastern New York found that the replacement costs for trees and shrubs lost to deer damage averaged \$500 per household (Curtis 2007).